Web: Department of Science, Technology, and Mathematics

 Hall Memorial Building, Room E300A

-The Department of Biology at Gallaudet offers excellent programs for deaf and hard of hearing students in the biological sciences.
-Department faculty also manage the Genetics Program, which provides genetic evaluation and counseling services to members of the Deaf community and other deaf and hard of hearing people, and the Molecular Genetics Laboratory, a new research initiative with laboratory facilities completed in 2008.
+The Biology Program at Gallaudet offers excellent programs for deaf and hard of hearing students in the biological sciences.
+Program faculty also manage the Molecular Genetics Laboratory, a new research initiative with laboratory facilities completed in 2008.

 No Graduate Programs or Certificates offered.

 This course is cross-listed and is otherwise known as BIO 711.
 An in-depth examination of the mechanisms involved in producing genetic variation in humans and medical/clinical aspects of genetic variation and disease.
 Topics include human cytogenetics and chromosomal disorders, nontraditional inheritance, genetic counseling, and the ethical, legal, and social impact of genetics technology.
 Hereditary variations in deaf people are also discussed.
 Three hours of lecture per week.

 Grading System: letter grades or pass/fail at the option of the instructor.

 BIO 799 - Independent Study (1-3)

 Grading System: letter grades or pass/fail at the option of the instructor.
 Individualized course of study focusing on particular problem not covered in regular courses.

 - Prerequisites: Appropriate level of matriculation, permission of instructor and Special Independent Study Form.